Objective Momentum Barriers in Wall Turbulence: Results

 The MTB interface obtained in this fashion approximates the flattest invariant manifold of the barrier equation that divides the flow into two disjoint quasi-wall-parallel layers with minimal diffusive momentum transport between them.
 The low-curvature requirement in the construction of this interface forces it to avoid highly turbulent regions and effectively connect outer regions of the momentum-trapping vortices that we have already discussed.

 To illustrate this behavior, in Figure \ref{fig:TNTI1} we focus on a small subdomain of Figure \ref{fig:TNTI_Process} and compare our interface with two commonly used UMZ and TNTI identification diagnostics, vorticity and normalized streamwise velocity.
+While high-shear regions have been associated with UMZ interfaces \citep{Hunt1999, Adrian2000}, and have been used to help separate UMZs \citep{Eisma2015}, high-shear zones do not typically span the entire domain or provide a complete zonal separation of the flow.
+We thus conduct our comparison of domain-separating MTBs with other level-sets that span the domain.
 We also include in this comparison the NTSE field.

-The top-left panel in Figure \ref{fig:TNTI1} shows TSE values calculated for initial conditions on the $z^{+}=2.75$ plane with the interface drawn in blue.
+The top-left panel in Figure \ref{fig:TNTI1} shows TSE values calculated for initial conditions on the $z=2.75h$ plane with the interface drawn in blue.
 The interface effectively contours around the outside of a strongly stretching spiral feature and separates the flow into a less turbulent and more turbulent region.
 The NTSE field in the top-right panel reveals many of the same structures tangent to the MTB with additional weaker features aligned above the interface.
 Slight differences between contours in TSE and NTSE fields on the edge of the domain can be attributed to fixed time step integration effects.

-The bottom-right panel shows the streamwise velocity, a scalar field whose contours are broadly used for extraction of uniform momentum zones in wall turbulence \citep[e.g.][]{Adrian2000,Kwon2014,DeSilva2015}.
+The bottom-right panel shows the streamwise velocity, a scalar field whose contours are broadly used for extraction of uniform momentum zones in wall turbulence \citep[e.g.][]{Adrian2000, Kwon2014, DeSilva2015}.
 Following the procedure of \citet{Kwon2014}, we have normalized the velocities by the channel centerline velocity.
-We note that the predominant gradient in the velocity field does not always coincide with the MTB interface and the velocity contours are parallel with the interface in only a small region of the domain.
+We note that the predominant gradient in the velocity field follows approximately through the center of the vortical feature, and the velocity contours are parallel with the MTB in only a small region of the domain.
 We will further explore the differences between UMZ interfaces MTB interfaces below.